How do we even begin to understand strength when 58-year-old Dave Ricks is breaking open world records in powerlifting?

 Overall, the most number of lifts above 90% were achieved on bench (20 reps), followed by deadlift (9 reps), and squat (8 reps) throughout the training cycle.

 In conclusion, Dave’s metrics provide evidence for his training methodology.
 Dave accumulates the majority of his volume with low average intensities (below 60%).
-With that said, in the latter part of the training cycle where peak intensities are rising, he pushes the 3-rep indicator sets to near max abilities (between 96-100% of his competition 1RMs).
+However, in the latter part of the training cycle where peak intensities are rising, he pushes the 3-rep indicator sets to near max abilities (between 94-96% of his competition 1RMs).
 When considering zones of relative intensity, 75% of Dave’s overall volume is accumulated in the light/de-load zone, which represents volume that is recoverable and not proximal to fatigue.
 As with most competition peaking phases, Dave’s volume is higher than his baseline in the first half of the training cycle, dropping below his baseline in the second half.
 Dave has an ability to handle more lifts above 90% for bench press and only half as many for squat and deadlift.
 While strength and muscle mass typically decrease with age, Dave is defying what we know about science, sport, and aging.
 The training approach we detailed is a single case of how an elite powerlifter is able to top human performance into his late 50’s.

 Surakka J. Power-type strength training in middle-aged men and women.
 Journal of Sports Science and Medicine.
 2005;Supplement 9:1–35.